 Requiring pointedness of a greedy pseudo-triangulation changes the situation.
 This concept is well defined, too, as each face of the pointed graph produced so far - if not a pseudo-triangle - can be split into two faces using any geodesic and without violating pointedness.
 Not surprisingly, the greedy pointed pseudo-triangulation can differ from the MWPPT.
 Figure 3 gives a simple example.
-There are sets of n points for which the greedy triangulation has length $\Omega(\sqrt{n})$ times the length of the minimum weight triangulation [6].
-This bound is tight [8].
-Unfortunately it seems that neither of these constructions is applicable to pseudo-triangulations, which raises the question how well the greedy pointed pseudo-triangulation approximates the MWPPT.
+This raises the question how well the greedy pointed pseudo-triangulation approximates the MWPPT.